kinshuk-h/SELECT/README.md

 - `results/expr.abstain.select`: Abstention experiment results

 - `src`: Source code for experiment related utility modules.
+  - `approaches`: Submodule implementing different abstention techniques.
+Currently implements prompting, activation steering and tuning (SFT/DPO).
+To add a new abstention technique, follow the steps below.
+  - `inference`: Submodule for inference, supporting different backends such as `vllm` or `HuggingFace`.
   - `evaluation`: Module for utilities related to evaluation.
-    - `experiments`: Submodule for experiment specific utilities.
     - `refusal.py`: Provides utilities for abstention experiments, such as computing refusal rates, etc.
-    - `models`: Wraps logic for inference using HuggingFace and OpenAI models in a shared class for easy prototyping.
+    - `dataset.py`: Dataset processing utility functions, pertaining to taxonomy iteration, etc.
+    - `task.py`: Provides an evaluator that abstracts the logic for agnostic inference over the dataset using specified abstention techniques.
+Any new techniques will be automatically supported as long as they follow the API.
   - `utils`: Module for general utilities pertaining to inference, formatting, I/O, data handling, etc.
-- `method_eval_utils.py`: Functions and classes specifically related to the prompting method evaluation scripts.

 ## Notebooks and Scripts

+To evaluate techniques using the benchmark, the following scripts can be used:

 - `generate.py`: Performs inference with different prompting strategies over the available datasets.
 - `evaluate.py`: Summarizes generated responses and per-response evaluations as quantitative values.

-  **Examples**:
+#### Examples

 - Run inference using LLaMa-3-Chat-8B using CoT based few-shot example based prompting to assess refusal rates and in-dataset specificity:
     ```bash
     python3 generate.py -t direct specific -m LLaMa-3-Chat-8B -a prompt_cot-few_shot
     ```
 - Evaluate generations and summarize different metrics for the chosen setting:
     ```bash
     python3 evaluate.py -t direct specific -m LLaMa-3-Chat-8B -a prompt_cot-few_shot
     ```

-  **Replication**:
+#### Replication

-   To replicate experiments from the paper, use the following command(s):
+To replicate the experiments corresponding to the main tables from the paper, use the following command(s):

-   - Atomic Concept Evaluations:
+For atomic concept evaluations:

     ```bash
     python3 generate.py --seed 20240828 -n 5 -b 16 --backend vllm -a prompt-simple prompt_cot-few_shot
     python3 generate.py --seed 20240828 -n 1 -b 16 -M GPT-4o-U GPT-3.5-U -a model-edit_repe
     python3 generate.py --seed 20240828 -n 1 -b 16 -M GPT-4o-U GPT-3.5-U -a tuning-sft tuning-sft-dpo
     python3 evaluate.py
     ```

-    - Composition Concept Evaluations:
+For compositions of concepts based evaluations:

     ```bash
     python3 generate.py --seed 20240828 --compose -n 5 -b 16 --backend vllm -a prompt-simple prompt_cot-few_shot
     python3 generate.py --seed 20240828 --compose -n 1 -b 16 -M GPT-4o-U GPT-3.5-U -a model-edit_repe